Artificial Intelligence

 The problem: A manufacturing company’s procurement process involves requisition approval, supplier selection, purchase order creation, goods receipt matching, and invoice processing.
 Each step involves different systems and different approvers, creating bottlenecks and errors.

-The agent solution: An orchestrator agent manages the end-to-end workflow, delegating to specialist agents for each phase.
+The agent solution: Organizations use AI to automate and optimize procurement workflows by deploying an orchestrator agent that manages the end-to-end process, delegating to specialist agents for each phase.
 The requisition agent validates requests against budget and policy.
 The sourcing agent compares supplier quotes and recommends selections.
 The PO agent generates purchase orders and routes them for approval.
 The matching agent reconciles invoices against POs and goods receipts, flagging discrepancies for human review.

 The result: Procurement cycle time reduced by 60%.
 Invoice matching errors reduced by 85%.
 Finance team focused on exception handling rather than routine processing.